YehOkiHub/homework1/README.md

 ## Description

-Editing existing HTML/CSS file

-The original website required a bit of cleaning up and editing inside the code.
+The original website required a bit of cleaning up.
+The Homework required us to make some changes in the original code in order to make it semantic

+## Technologies

+HTML
+CSS